TaitoUnited/full-stack-template/DEVELOPMENT.md

 Docker volume mounts can be slow on non-Linux systems.
 The template uses *delegated* volume mounts to mitigate this issue on macOS, and *rsync* to mitigate the issue on Windows.

-To get maximum performace on non-Linux system, you may also choose to run some services locally, if you have all the necessary dependencies installed on your host system.
-For example, to run the client locally, you can add the following lines to your `taito-user-config.sh`, Taito CLI will modify docker-compose.yaml and docker-nginx.conf accordingly on `taito start`:
+To get maximum performace on non-Linux system, you may also choose to run some of the services locally, if you have all the necessary dependencies installed on your host system.
+For example, to run the client locally, you can add the following lines to your `taito-user-config.sh`.
+Taito CLI will modify docker-compose.yaml and docker-nginx.conf accordingly on `taito start`.

    ```
    docker_compose_local_services="full-stack-template-client:8080"
    ```

-Note that in addition to running `taito start`, you also need to start the local client manually with the necessary environment variables set, for example:
+Note that you also need to start the local client manually with the necessary environment variables set, for example:
    ```
    cd client
    export COMMON_PUBLIC_PORT=9999